jhildenbiddle/docsify-plugin-ethicalads/docs/index.md

 <div data-ea-type="text" data-ea-keywords="foo|bar|baz"></div>
 ```

-Note that if a `data-ea-publisher` attribute is omitted but a `data-ea-type` attribute is added, the plugin will automatically set the missing publisher attribute to the [`publisher`](#data-attributes) option value.
+Note that if a `data-ea-publisher` attribute is omitted but a `data-ea-type` attribute is added, the plugin will automatically set the missing publisher attribute to the [`eaPublisher`](#data-attributes) option value.

 ## Options